Loading...

 Cinnamon in Chai

-Add a pinch of cinnamon to your chai, as it may help in moderating blood sugar levels.
+Add a sprinkle of cinnamon to your chai.
+Some studies suggest that cinnamon may help improve blood sugar regulation.

 Mindful Eating